-- Max. $\P$ =8: Maximum number of persons recommended by the manufacturer if the yacht is situated in the sea area corresponding to the category of design.
-The number of crew can be increased under consideration of the maximum additional loading capacity if the yacht is on a voyage in nonocean areas.
+the yacht is situated in the sea area corresponding to the category of design.
+The number of crew can be increased under consideration of the maximum additional loading capacity if the yacht is on a voyage in non-ocean areas.

--Max $\P + \bigvee$ = 1000 kg: Maximum additional loading including 8 persons, stores, provisions and personal equipment (excluding tank capacities).
+-Max + = 1000 kg: Maximum additional loading including 6 persons, stores, provisions and personal equipment (excluding tank capacities).

-- CE 0609: CE marking which indicates the conformity of the yacht with all provi sions of the Directive.
-The sequence of digits is the code number of the certifying body ,in this case the IMCI (International Marine Certification Institute) - (see: Declaration of Conformity).
+- CE 0609: CE marking which indicates the conformity of the yacht with all provisions of the Directive.
+The sequence of digits is the code number of the certifying body, in this case the IMCI (International Marine Certification Institute) (see: Declaration of Conformity).